rgvlee/EntityFrameworkCore.Testing/README.md

 ```

 ### Queries
 Queries are initialized as part of the DbContext mock initialization but you'll want to seed them to do anything useful with them.
-Use the `Add` , `AddRange` and `Clear` extensions to seed/manipulate the query source.
+Use the `AddToReadOnlySource` , `AddRangeToReadOnlySource` and `ClearReadOnlySource` extensions to seed/manipulate the query source.

 ```
 [Test]
-public void QueryAddRange_Enumeration_AddsToQuerySource()
+public void QueryAddToReadOnlySource_Items_AddsToQuerySource()
 {
     var dbContextToMock = new TestDbContext(new DbContextOptionsBuilder<TestDbContext>().UseInMemoryDatabase(Guid.NewGuid().ToString()).Options);
     var mockedDbContext = Create.MockedDbContextFor(dbContextToMock);

     var expectedResult = Fixture.CreateMany<TestQuery>().ToList();

-    mockedDbContext.Query<TestQuery>().AddRange(expectedResult);
+    mockedDbContext.Query<TestQuery>().AddRangeToReadOnlySource(expectedResult);

     Assert.Multiple(() =>
     {